yomarguti/codestream/atom/README.md

 - Your repository must be managed by Git, or a Git hosting service like GitHub.
 - In order to sign up with Slack, make sure your company doesn't require Slack apps to be pre-approved by an admin.
 CodeStream is not yet available in the Slack app directory.

+# Installation

+You have two options for installing CodeStream.

+- Search for "CodeStream" in Atom's built-in package manager and install from there.
+- Or, run the command `apm install codestream` in your terminal.

 # Things to Try

 ## Create a codemark and discuss some code